-Inverness Street Pastors joined with those from Aberdeen and other areas of Scotland for the official launch of Ascension Trust (Scotland), the body that overseas Scottish Street Pastors, at the Scottish Parliament, Edinburgh, on 22nd January 2010.
+Inverness Street Pastors joined with those from Aberdeen and other areas of Scotland for the official launch of Ascension Trust (Scotland), the body that oversees Scottish Street Pastors, at the Scottish Parliament, Edinburgh, on 22nd January 2010.

 The various Street Pastors initiatives throughout Scotland now come under the auspices of the newly inaugurated Scottish end of the Ascension Trust, an umbrella organisation for a number of Christian initiatives, including Street Pastors.